 What a journey: The best adventure movies of all time

-Alonso has appeared in the war movie Jarhead, the musical movie Stomp the Yard, Kathryn Bigelow’s 2017 movie Detroit, and Guy Ritchie’s Wrath of Man.
+Alonso has appeared in the war movie Jarhead, the musical Stomp the Yard, Kathryn Bigelow’s 2017 movie Detroit, and Guy Ritchie’s Wrath of Man.
 He has also nabbed roles in huge franchises like Avatar, and showed up in two Fast and Furious movies.